 Medical Editor: John P. Cunha, DO, FACOEP

-Kenalog 10 Injection (triamcinolone acetonide) is injected into the joint space to treat inflammation of the joints or tendons to treat arthritis, bursitis, or epicondylitis (tennis elbow).
-It is usually given in these conditions as a short-term treatment of a severe or aggravated episode.
-It is also injected into soft tissues of the body to treat certain skin disorders caused by autoimmune conditions such as lupus, psoriasis, lichen planus, and others.
-Kenalog 10 Injection is a steroid.
-This medication is available in generic form.
-Common side effects include nausea, bloating, appetite changes, stomach or side pain, headache, sleep problems (insomnia), acne or other skin changes, slow-healing wounds, thinning hair, bruising or swelling, sweating, or irregular menstrual periods.
+Kenalog 10 Injection (triamcinolone acetonide) is a steroid injected into the joint space to treat inflammation of the joints or tendons to treat arthritis, bursitis, or epicondylitis (tennis elbow).
+Kenalog 10 is usually given in these conditions as a short-term treatment of a severe or aggravated episode.
+Kenalog 10 Injection is also injected into soft tissues of the body to treat certain skin disorders caused by autoimmune conditions such as lupus, psoriasis, lichen planus, and others.
+Kenalog 10 Injection is available in generic form.
+Common side effects of Kenalog 10 include:

 Our Kenalog 10 Injection (triamcinolone acetonide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.